Q. How do I get convictions removed from my record on the Police National Computer?

 Q. How can I get a "Police clearance certificate" / "Certificate of good conduct" for visa or emigration?

-The UK police do not issue "certificates of good conduct" or "police clearance certificates", however in our experience foreign embassies will generally accept a police reply under the Subject Access provisions of the Data Protection Act 1998 as a suitable equivalent.
+The UK police do not issue "certificates of good conduct" or "police clearance certificates", however in our experience foreign embassies will generally accept a police reply under the Subject Access provisions of the Data Protection Act 2018 / GDPR as a suitable equivalent.

 However, individuals requiring Police Certificates for the purposes of applications for emigration, visas or residency in Australia, Canada, New Zealand, South Africa, Bahamas, Belgium, Chile and the United States of America should download the application form for an Association of Chief Police Officers (ACPO) Police Certificate from the NPCC website.